mfaibish/freestyle-test/README.md

     Accessing: "Application Data"
     Using Engines: "No"

 The suggested credentials will be for a service account.
 Follow the prompt to create a new service account with a role of: "Project" > "Editor", and create credentials for that service account.
-Download the resulting .json file and store it in your project repo in a location like "auth/google_api_credentials.json".
+Download the resulting .json file.
+Create an "auth" directory within the repo and store the file in there with the name "google_api_credentials.json" (i.e. "freestyle-project/auth/google_api_credentials.json").

 #### Configuring Spreadsheet Document
-Create a google spreadsheet of your own (https://docs.google.com/spreadsheets/d/1_hisQ9kNjmc-cafIasMue6IQG-ql_6TcqFGpVNOkUSE/edit#gid=0) Note the document's unique identifier (e.g. 1_hisQ9kNjmc-cafIasMue6IQG-ql_6TcqFGpVNOkUSE) from its URL, and store the identifier in an environment variable called DOCUMENT_ID.
+Create a google spreadsheet of your own or use this one as an example. (https://docs.google.com/spreadsheets/d/1smv-9HsQCDYY7lKLrKqj75LXhrKPwvtpIYOp_67ioYE/edit#gid=0) Note the document's unique identifier (e.g. 1smv-9HsQCDYY7lKLrKqj75LXhrKPwvtpIYOp_67ioYE) from its URL, and store the identifier in an environment variable called DOCUMENT_ID in a .env file

 If you create your own, make sure it contains a sheet called "This week's lineup" with a column header "Name".
 And modify the document's sharing settings to grant "edit" privileges to the "client email" address located in the credentials file.
-Create another environment variable called SHEET_NAME
+Create another environment variable called SHEET_NAME in the same .env file created earlier.

 ### SendGrid
-If you don't already have one, sign up for a free SendGrid account (https://signup.sendgrid.com/), then click the link in a confirmation email to verify your account.
+If you don't already have one, sign up for a SendGrid account (https://signup.sendgrid.com/), then click the link in a confirmation email to verify your account.
 Then create an API Key with "full access" permissions.

 Store the API Key value in an environment variable called SENDGRID_API_KEY.
-Also set an environment variable called MY_EMAIL_ADDRESS to be the email address you just associated with your SendGrid account (e.g. "abc123@gmail.com").
+Also set an environment variable called MY_EMAIL_ADDRESS to be the email address you just associated with your SendGrid account (e.g. "abc123@gmail.com") in the same .env file created earlier.

 #### SendGrid Email Template
 Navigate to https://sendgrid.com/dynamic_templates and press the "Create Template" button on the top right.
 Give it a name like "Show-time", and click "Save".
 At this time, you should see your template's unique identifier (e.g. "d-b902ae61c68f40dbbd1103187a9736f0").
-Copy this value and store it in an environment variable called SENDGRID_TEMPLATE_ID.
+Copy this value and store it in an environment variable called SENDGRID_TEMPLATE_ID in the .env file created earlier.

 In the SendGrid platform, click "Add Version" to create a new version of this template and select the "Code Editor" as your desired editing mechanism.